beinnlora/ClayControl/README.md

 #### Startup scripts
 These are run at rc.local, and control the sequencing of configuring the Wifi access point, DNS/DHCP, and python code.

-#### File systems
-The raspberry pi SD card and USB flash drive are mounted read-only, to prevent corruption from power supply interruptions.
-Only when saving flush sequences to the USB drive is this momentarily mounted r/w.

 ### Hardware
 #### Raspberry Pi 3
-Built-in wifi could be used, but a USB device offers greater range through external antenna.
+Built-in wifi could be used, but a USB device offers greater range through external antenna.Note that the SD card is configured to run mounted read-only.
+The USB drive is only mounted read-write when saving a trap sequence.
 #### USB Wifi dongle
 High power, external antenna, drivers available for hostapd
 #### Relay Board